 An individual’s most natural behaviour in a conflict is largely conditioned by his or her personality.
 For example, extroverted feeling types (ENFJ, ESFJ, ENFP, and ESFP) are inclined to openly express their feelings, and therefore they may (quite unexpectedly to them) find themselves in a conflict with their coworkers.
 Introverted-intuitive-thinking types (INTJ, INTP) are often quite convinced of their own conclusions and ideas, and so have difficulty compromising with people who hold opposing beliefs.
 Extroverted thinking types (ENTJ, ESTJ, ENTP, ESTP) face conflict situations often for a quite different reason.
 These people might see the act of compromise as something that jeopardises their authority.

 Of course there are also other traits of personality that are responsible for shaping an individual’s response to a conflict - for example, assurance, resourcefulness, empathy, and self-control.
 Our premium career development assessment determines the likely expressiveness of such traits.
-The premium career development assessment uses Jung Typology Profiler for Workplace™ (JTPW™) - the premium version of the Jung Typology test.
-Complete Career development assessment now.
+The premium career development assessment uses Jung Typology Profiler for Workplace™ (JTPW™), the professional version of Jung Typology test.
+JTPW™ is offered from our PersonalityExplorer.com website.

 Although personality type and natural behavioural traits define the likely behaviour in a conflict, an individual can learn and knowingly apply different techniques for conflict resolution in order to more effectively manage such situations.